-"Arts Trail" was a 2013 exhibitions series from the graduates of Multimedia, Visual Communications, Architectural Technology, Interior Architecture, Fine Arts and Ceramic.
+"Arts Trail" was a 2013 exhibitions series from the graduates of Multimedia, Visual Communications, Architectural Technology, Interior Architecture, Fine Arts and Ceramic Design.
 I designed and built the website as a long vertical one-pager using the branding provided by the 3 departments involved.
-I also built a micro-CMS using PHP and MySQL to simplify the upload of student info.
+The site was shortlisted for the 2013 IDI Awards.

-Working with Ken Kidney, Robert McGrath and Mitchell Galavan, I built the website and interactivity (HTML5, CSS3, jQuery, PHP, MySQL), as well as the dynamic video playback, though I also had a part in animating some of the scenes (finding Earth, the rooster, and the child) using Adobe Flash.
+My Bachelor project, Night Life, was a collaborative animation project where we crowdsourced paintings of space using the project website, which were then used as the backgrounds in our animated film, Night Life, about the adventures of two young alien characters through space.
+Working with Ken Kidney, Robert McGrath and Mitchell Galavan, I built the website and interactivity (HTML5, CSS3, jQuery, PHP, MySQL), as well as the dynamic video playback, and also had a part in animating some of the scenes (finding Earth, the rooster, and the child).

-Thinksaurus is a solo animation/information design project from 2011, in which I was to conceptualise a product or service for use as a creativity and ideation aid.
+Thinksaurus was an animation/information design project, in which I was to conceptualise a product or service for use as a creativity and ideation aid.
 The visual assets were created in Adobe Illustrator and animated in Adobe Flash.
 The idea, adapted to a smartphone app concept, went on to be a finalist in the Cork Institute of Technology's "APPrentice" app competition.

-Day Display is a 2011 project in association with the Cork branch of the COPE Foundation for the Leonardo Da Vinci Program VET4D Project.
-In a team with Matthew Corbett, Robert McGrath and Ray Flanagan, our brief was to create a digital media solution to timekeeping and scheduling for people with learning disabilities.
-Working with the Doras training centre, we created a website and Android application.
-My responsibility was the programming of the website and app, which went on to be presented at the project's 4th Action Meeting in Chroustovice in the Czech Republic.
+Day Display was a project in association with the COPE Foundation for the Leonardo Da Vinci Program VET4D Project.
+Teamed with Matthew Corbett, Robert McGrath and Ray Flanagan, our brief was to create a digital timekeeping and scheduling solution for people with learning disabilities.
+Working with the Doras training centre, my role was the programming of the website and app, which went on to be presented at the project's 4th Action Meeting in the Czech Republic.